This project is now closed

 Tens of thousands travelled thousands of miles to defend freedom and although they rarely saw service in the frontline, many died or were seriously injured.
 Today their contributions and sacrifice are all but forgotten.
 They are The Unremembered.

-The Unremembered is funded by the Ministry of Housing, Communities and Local Government.
-Big Ideas have a National Lottery grant from the Big Lottery Fund to make the project UK-wide.
+The Unremembered is led by Big Ideas and funded by the Ministry of Housing, Communities and Local Government (MHCLG), with additional funding from a National Lottery grant from the Big Lottery Fund to work in the Home Nations.
 The Unremembered is part of Remember Together, which brings diverse communities together to commemorate shared – and often sidelined – heritage, bringing significant marginalised heritage into the mainstream.